Hermann Lieb: American Civil War

 At the outbreak of the war, he enlisted for ninety days as a private in Company B of the 8th Illinois Infantry.
 Upon reorganization of the regiment as a three-year unit in July 1861, Lieb was elected captain and the following year was promoted to major.
 He fought at the battles of Fort Donelson, Shiloh and the siege of Corinth.

 On April 14, 1863 he was appointed colonel of the 9th Louisiana Regiment of African Descent.
 During the Vicksburg campaign Lieb commanded the post of Milliken's Bend along the Mississippi River.
 Here, on June 7, 1863, Lieb defeated Confederate forces under General Henry E. McCulloch and was wounded during the fighting.
 On August 7 his unit was converted into an artillery unit which eventually became the 5th U.S. Colored Heavy Artillery.
 With his regiment he performed garrison duty in the Vicksburg area for the remainder of 1863.
 On May 6, 1864, he was given command of the artillery forces of the Post of Vicksburg.

 On March 13, 1865 Lieb was promoted to brevet brigadier general of U.S. Volunteers and was mustered out of the volunteer service on March 20, 1866.

 After the war

 Lieb returned to Illinois where he worked as a newspaper editor, postal worker and author.
 He was elected Clerk of Cook County in 1873.
+He also served as clerk of the County Court of Cook County.
 Lieb died in Chicago on March 5, 1908.